bsingh6636/Stock_Market/README.md

 Designed for both novice and experienced investors, the Stock Market Dashboard serves as a powerful tool for staying informed about the stock market.
 Its intuitive design and real-time data make it an essential resource for anyone looking to navigate the complexities of the financial world.

+to run project , use  command npm install to intall packages , and npm run start to start the project used alphavnatage , financialmodelingprep api to fetch stock market update used chart.js , 'react-chartjs-2' import 'chartjs-adapter-moment' for chart used redux for managing state of dark and white mode  along with user project consist of displaying username , along with home , search , login and logout button . have sentiment indicator , latest stock market update
+% increase or decrease in diffrent sector like health ,communication,industy lastest good stock with current price in USD , change value and change in percentage chart of latest project which can be viewed by clicking on then used google firebase for user authentication , username